ScaleUp-Technologies/i-doit-python/README.md

 # idoit_scaleup

-This is an python api for i-doit CMDB.
+This is a python api for i-doit CMDB.

 ## Install